simplex-chat/simplex-chat/edge-messaging.md

 ## Problems of the existing messaging protocols

+- Identity related problems:
+  - visibility of user contacts to anybody observing messages
+  - unsolicited messages (spam and abuse)
+  - trademark issues (when usernames are used)
+  - privacy issues (when phone numbers are used)

-- Participants' identities are known to the network.
+  Participants' identities are known to the network.
 Depending on the identity type (e.g., phone number, DNS-based, username, uuid, public key, etc.) it creates different problems, but in all cases it exposes participants and their contacts graph to the network and also allows for unsolicited messages (spam and abuse).

 - [MITM attack][1].
 Any mechanism of the key exchange via the same network is prone to this type of attack when the public keys of the participants are substituted with the public keys of the attacker intercepting communication.
 While some solutions have been proposed that complicate MITM attack (social millionaire, OTR), if the attacker understands the protocol and has intercepted and can substitute all information exchanged between the participants, it is still possible to substitute encryption keys.
 It means that the existing [E2EE][2] implementations in messaging protocols and platforms can be compromised by the attacked who either compromised the server or communication channel.